Updated on 6/28/2022 at 6:49 am

 The other reports from June 27th:

 The Ukrainian tennis professionals are in at the classic lawn Wimbledon Because of Russia’s war of aggression, her thoughts also go to her families at home.
-Anhelina Kalinina reported after her first round win that her family’s home was destroyed in an attack.
+Anhelina Kalinina reported following her first round win that her family’s home was destroyed in an attack.
 “Thank God everyone is alive and safe,” said the 25-year-old on Monday.
 “But like many other Ukrainians, they live out of a suitcase.
 So you never know what will happen tomorrow.
 Sometimes everything looks calm.
 But yesterday there were rockets on the center of Kyiv.”

-She doesn’t feel good about the current situation, said Lessia Zurenko and reported inner tension.
+She doesn’t feel good regarding the current situation, said Lessia Zurenko and reported inner tension.
 “I’m really worried.”
 Her house in Kyiv is close to an object that is being attacked by Russians.
 “I think this feeling, this tension, will only be released when the war ends.”

 The 33-year-old Zurenko also won her opening game at Wimbledon – in the second round she will meet Kalinina in the Ukrainian duel.
 Whether they want to take a special action to draw attention to the situation in their homeland remains to be seen, Kalinina said.
 “We will discuss it.” (dpa)